Probability Paths and the Structure of Predictions over Time

 \item For $1 \leq t < T$, calculate $\mathbf{\mu}^t$ (and set $\mathbf{\mu}^0 = \mathbf{0}$):

 \item Finally, for $1 \leq t < T$, calculate $\Tilde{\mu}_t$ and $\Tilde{\sigma}_t$

 \end{enumerate} \end{theorem}

-A proof of Theorem~\ref{thm:likelihood} and a graphical representation of the model and inference process are given in Appendix~\ref{sec:proof_thm_likelihood} of the supplementary material.
+Figure~\ref{fig:glim} shows a graphical representation of the model and inference process.
+A proof of Theorem~\ref{thm:likelihood} is given in Appendix~\ref{sec:proof_thm_likelihood} of the supplementary material.
 The key observation is that given realized values of $Y_1, \dots, Y_t$, together with the parameters of the underlying data-generating process, one can compute the implied values of the latent variables $Z_1, \dots, Z_t$.
 Using change of variables, one can then compute the probability density function itself.

 Much of the notational complexity in Theorem~\ref{thm:likelihood} stems from the fact that the latent variables can have a non-trivial correlation structure.
 This flexibility allows our model to better capture the patterns of real-world data.
 However, in some cases, it is sufficient to assume the latent variables are independent, which in turn considerably simplifies our expression of the density.